 - NTIA Guidance: The Eligible Entity must articulate how it will ensure prospective subgrantees deploying network facilities will meet the minimum qualifications for financial capability. - Response: The VCBB will take the totality of the information outlined in response to text box 2.4.11 and ensure that the certifications are complete, that the projections are consistent with the information provided in audited financial statements that must be produced with the proposal by the prospective subgrantee. - NTIA Guidance: The Eligible Entity must explain the information it will require of subgrantees, how it will collect or require this information, and how it will assess this information during the subgrantee selection process. - Response: The VCBB will evaluate, based on the proposals offered by other prospective subgrantees, whether the assumptions underlying a proposal in a particular instance are like the assumptions offered by other proposals.
 Only projects that demonstrate an ability to cover expenses over the seven-year period for which information is being requested will be considered. - NTIA Guidance: As a best practice, the Eligible Entity should also consider including information on how they will revise certifications/terms and conditions, as needed, due to a potential Special Award Conditions.
-For information on how to successfully create a plan to revise terms and conditions, please see Figure 5. - Response: The VCBB will make clear to prospective subgrantees that there is a potential for specific award conditions to be included at a later date.20 The VCBB will convey any changes to subgrantees and the reason for the change, including whether the VCBB is seeking the change or if NTIA is the entity seeking the change.
+For information on how to successfully create a plan to revise terms and conditions, please see Figure 5. - o Response: The VCBB will make clear to prospective subgrantees that there is a potential for specific award conditions to be included at a later date.
+19 The VCBB will convey any changes to subgrantees and the reason for the change, including whether the VCBB is seeking the change or if NTIA is the entity seeking the change.
 The VCBB will also provide subgrantees with a specific timeframe in which the revised specific award conditions will take effect.
 This may vary as the cause that initiated the specific award conditions vary.
-The goal of this structure is to ensure the subgrantee has the information needed to understand the revision and the reason for it as well as how long the subgrantee has to come into compliance.
+The goal of this structure is to ensure the subgrantee has the information needed to understand the revision and the reason for it as well as how long the subgrantee has to come into compliance. - NTIA Guidance: The Eligible Entity must detail how it is prepared to gather and assess prospective subgrantees' certifications that they are financially qualified to meet the obligations associated with a project, letters of credit, audited financial statements, and sustainability/ pro forma analyses of a proposed Project.

-20 See NOFO, p.
+19 See NOFO, p.
 87, 95.